vanberge/cow-says-daily-news/README.md

 * **Automated News Aggregation:** Uses the NewsAPI.org API to get top news headlines.
 * **AI-Powered Classification:** Automatically classifies each headline into categories (Politics, Technology, Health, Sports, Business, etc.).
-* **Modern 'Cowsay' Formatting:** Generates a fully responsive, self-contained HTML/CSS post that mimics the classic `cowsay` speech bubble.
+* **Modern 'Cowsay' Formatting:** Generates a clean and simple self-contained HTML/CSS post that mimics the classic `cowsay` speech bubble.
 * **Automatic Publishing:** Posts the final summary to your Ghost blog using the Admin API.
 * **Email Subscribers:** Automatically emails the new post to all your Ghost subscribers on publish.